Quarry Landfill Capping Progress

 What steps have been taken?

 Since Spring 2022, when DEQ convened a panel of experts to help identify steps that will mitigate the odor from the quarry landfill, Bristol, Virginia has been engaged in the process of completing these steps with the assistance of a variety of experts, engineers, and area contractors.
-This work is in addition to the prior efforts at the quarry landfill and is anticipated to result in “capping” of the quarry landfill.
+This work is in addition to the prior efforts at the quarry landfill and is anticipated to result in the “capping” of the quarry landfill.

 - The City contracted SCS Field Services to upgrade the quarry landfill gas extraction and dewatering systems by installing new pipes, collectors, and headers in an effort to mitigate odors and emissions identified in the southeast portion of the quarry landfill;